 Fax Number 270-783-9474

-Hours: Monday, Tuesday, Thursday, Friday 10AM-4:30PM, Saturday 10AM-4PM, Sunday 12-4PM Closed Wednesday *Veterinary services may not be available every day.
-Please call ahead to confirm that a Vet is available.* Our Vet normally does examinations on animals between the hours of 10 a.m. and 2:00 p.m.
-Other services are available between 10 a.m. and 4 p.m.
+Hours: Monday, Tuesday, Thursday, Friday 10AM-4:30PM, Saturday 10AM-4PM, Sunday 12-4PM Closed Wednesday *Veterinary services are not available every day.
+Please call ahead to confirm that a Vet is available.* Our Vet normally does examinations on animals between the hours of 10 a.m. and 2:00 p.m. on Tuesdays and Thursdays Other services may be available between 10 a.m. and 4 p.m.